10 Ways to Deal With Micro Stress

 But with time, mindfulness becomes more comfortable with the practice.
 A mindfulness technique should not be perfect.
 It would help if you were open-minded, calm, patient, and non-judgmental.

-The key to mindfulness is to be present and open-minded at the moment.
+The key to mindfulness is to be present and open-minded in the moment.
 You can build a habit of waking up a few minutes earlier and take some time to practice mindfulness techniques to calm your mind.

 Mindfulness helps you keep calm and take control over stress.
 Prolonged stress can result in a disaster.